AdobeDocs/app-builder/src/pages/getting_started/index.md

 # Setting up Your Environment

-During Developer Preview, please follow the steps below to acquire access and credentials, and to set up your local environment to build your first Project Firefly.
+During Developer Preview, please follow the steps below to acquire access and credentials, and to set up your local environment to build your first App Builder.

 ## Acquire Access and Credentials

-Please first follow instructions in [How to Get Access to Project Firefly](../overview/getting_access.md) to join the Developer Preview program.
+Please first follow instructions in [How to Get Access to App Builder](../overview/getting_access.md) to join the Developer Preview program.

 Once you have been added to the program, you will need the following information for kicking off your development work.